horizon-research/Overcoming-NSP-Noise/README.md

 Images will be captured using a [Flir BlackFly USB3](https://www.flir.com/products/blackfly-s-usb3/) camera which has thermal-noise induced using a heat gun from [Wagner](https://www.wagnerspraytech.com/products/heat-guns/ht400-heat-gun/).

 The safety of heating the camera ensured using Python code which relies on the [Spinnaker SDK](https://www.flir.com/products/spinnaker-sdk/) to moniter the camera temperature which is limited by the camera to less than 100°C. The heat gun is also automated around the temperature of the camera.
-This is achieved through the use of [Python-Kasa](https://python-kasa.readthedocs.io/en/latest/) which will power on and off the heat-gun by turning on and off a [Smart-plug](https://www.kasasmart.com/us/products/smart-plugs)
+This is achieved through the use of [Python-Kasa](https://python-kasa.readthedocs.io/en/latest/) which will power on and off the heat-gun by turning on and off a [Smart-Plug](https://www.kasasmart.com/us/products/smart-plugs)
-For the main code, I have heavily modified the FLIR SDK example: ```Trigger.py```.

 Dependencies